2026/08/14

 Overview of the Current Week

-Two red tides were sighted during the past week, the Inter-departmental Red Tide Working Group reported today (March 28).
+A red tide was sighted over the past week, the Inter-departmental Red Tide Working Group reported today (August 14).

-A spokesman for the working group said, "Both red tides were formed by This link will open in a new windowAsterionellopsis glacialis, which is commonly found in Hong Kong waters and non-toxic."
+A spokesman for the working group said, "The red tide was formed by Phaeocystis globosa, which is commonly found in Hong Kong waters.
+According to literature overseas, the algal species can produce foam that may affect fish."

-The Agriculture, Fisheries and Conservation Department (AFCD) urged mariculturists at the fish culture zones of Yim Tin Tsai, Yim Tin Tsai (East), Yung Shue Au and Lo Fu Wat to monitor the situation closely and increase aeration where necessary
+The Agriculture, Fisheries and Conservation Department (AFCD) urged mariculturists at the Lo Tik Wan, Sok Kwu Wan, Cheung Sha Wan and Ma Wan fish culture zones to monitor the situation closely and increase aeration where necessary.

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.